-David further confessed that he had broken into Joseph’s home on that fateful day, and as soon as the doctor came back from work, he stabbed and shot him several times, with a gun that Thomas Dixon had given him.
+David further confessed that he had broken into Joseph’s home on that fateful day, and as soon as the doctor came back from work, he stabbed and shot him several times with a gun that Thomas Dixon had given him.
 He then dragged the victim’s body to the garage, leaving behind a trail of blood that detectives later followed while investigating the crime scene.
 Moreover, records show that David pawned off the silver bars at a local pawn shop shortly after killing Joseph in cold blood.
 All this came after Paul told the authorities that David had attempted suicide by slashing his wrists on July 13.
-David, who was known to be monumentally bad with money, suddenly had a lot of cash with him as well, which even his three daughters found strange when he decided to take them out for dinner.
-In the end, David Shepard was arrested and charged with first-degree murder.
+On the other hand, David’s daughter claimed that since their dad was always struggling with finances, they were surprised when he volunteered to take him out to a restaurant days after the murder.
+Thus, in the end, David Shepard was arrested and charged with first-degree murder.

 Where Is David Shepard Now?

 David Shepard pleaded no contest to the charge against him.
-And, by the time his case went to court in September 2013, he had already pleaded guilty to the charge of capital murder.
+And by the time his case went to court in September 2013, he had already pleaded guilty to the charge of capital murder.
 As a part of the plea deal, David waived his right to appeal his conviction, and the prosecutors did not seek the death penalty.
-Hence, considering his guilty plea, the judge sentenced him to life in prison without the possibility of parole, and that’s where he remains to this date – incarcerated behind bars.
+Hence, considering his guilty plea, the judge sentenced him to life in prison without parole in 2013.

 The silver bars, he said, were given to him by Thomas for their business, Physician Ancillary Services Inc., which they had established in 2011.
-Because of this, the jury deadlocked, and a mistrial was declared.
+Because of this, the jury was deadlocked, and a mistrial was declared.
 The next year, during Thomas’s retrial, David was not called upon.
 Instead, his initial confession, along with testimonies from Paul Reynolds and David’s daughter, Haley Shepard, were used to find Thomas guilty.
 Haley stated that she believed her father had lied to protect his friend, which she considered cowardly.
 Nevertheless, with parole completely out of the picture, David currently spends his days behind bars at the J. Dale Wainwright Unit in Lovelady, Texas.